Professor of River Systems Science and Policy

 Doyle, MW, Patterson, LA, Chen, Y, Schnier, KE, and Yates, AJ.
 "Optimizing the scale of markets for water quality trading."
 Water Resources Research (2014).

 Doyle, MW, Lave, R, Robertson, MM, and Ferguson, J. "River Federalism."
 Annals of the Association of American Geographers 103, no. 2 (March 2013): 290-298.

 Doyle, MW.
 "Compensatory mitigation for streams under the Clean Water Act."
 J Amer Water Resources Assoc 48 (July 2012): 494-509.
 (Academic Article)

-Doyle, MW, and Shields, FD.
-"Compensatory Mitigation for Streams Under the Clean Water Act: Reassessing Science and Redirecting Policy."
-Journal of the American Water Resources Association 48, no. 3 (2012): 494-509.
+Doyle, MW, and Douglas Shields, F. "Compensatory Mitigation for Streams Under the Clean Water Act: Reassessing Science and Redirecting Policy1."
+Jawra Journal of the American Water Resources Association 48, no. 3 (June 2012): 494-509.

 Womble, P, and Doyle, M. "The geography of trading ecosystem services: A case study of wetland and stream compensatory mitigation markets."
 Harvard Environmental Law Review 36, no. 1 (2012): 229-296.

 Doyle, MW.
 "America's Rivers and the American Experiment."
 Journal of the American Water Resources Association 48, no. 4 (2012): 820-837.